Curses aren’t real.

 That only accounts for the large scale.
 What about our own, personal lives?
-Can curses exist in mundane if they cannot in the massive?
-No - because curses aren’t real.
+Can curses exist in the mundane if they cannot in the massive?
+No. Curses aren’t real.

 Luck, time and coincidence are why I have discarded every jersey I’ve ever owned.
 I’ve mentioned it from time to time on Facebook Live videos, and occasionally in the comments, but it is worth listing the chronology again here.

 - I received a Shaquille O’Neal Magic jersey in the spring of the year that he left Orlando for Los Angeles

 - When Grant Hill signed with the Magic, I bought his jersey.